 Along with complete hearing evaluations in the clinic, we use a new Oto Acoustic Emissions (OAE) machine specificaly designed to accurately assess hearing capability and to provide specific information on the severity of hearing loss – even in young children who cannot communicate about their sense of hearing.
 The OAE and ABR testing procedures allow for early detection of hearing deficits in the newborn and young population.
 These children, if identified early, can be treated effectively in a way consistent with their individual type of hearing loss.
 This has the ability to allow a child with hearing loss to maximize learning potential and engage more effectively in society.

-Red Cedar Ear, Nose and Throat is an employed physician practice of Memorial Medical Associates, a department of Memorial Healthcare.
+Memorial Healthcare Ear, Nose, and Throat is an employed physician practice of Memorial Medical Associates, a department of Memorial Healthcare.

 Learn more with some of the resources found at the right.